o3de/o3de.org/content/docs/userguide/char-fbx-importer-export-skinned-meshes-troubleshooting.md

+description: ' You can troubleshoot your skinned meshes for &ALYlong;. '
+slug: char-fbx-importer-export-skinned-meshes-troubleshooting
+title: Troubleshooting Skinned Meshes
+---
 # Troubleshooting Skinned Meshes<a name="char-fbx-importer-export-skinned-meshes-troubleshooting"></a>

 If your character's skinning appears visually broken in the **Animation Editor**, the following issues could be why: